World Language Department at SHS

 English is the main medium of instruction in all classes with the exception of other Language classes and some subjects in the Lebanese Program.
 English is also used as a mode of communication among all Staff and Faculty.

-SHS recognizes the diversity of its students’ language profile, therefore, he school offers Arabic, French, Spanish and Italian that are considered as Language 2 in both American and IBDP Programs and French, Spanish and Italian that are also considered as Language 2 in the Lebanese Program.
+SHS recognizes the diversity of its students’ language profile; therefore, the school offers Arabic, French, Spanish and Italian that are considered as Language 2 in both American and IBDP Programs and French, Spanish and Italian that are also considered as Language 2 in the Lebanese Program.

 Maya Metni Helou